-Then there is Titus Pomponius Atticus who was a Roman citizen and great friend of the orator and politician, Cicero.
+There is Titus Pomponius Atticus who was a Roman citizen and great friend of the orator and politician, Marcus Tullius Cicero.
 Cicero’s surviving letters are a record of their deep and abiding friendship.
-Atticus later moved to Athens as he had become an Epicurean – a form of philosophy.
-He may have had other sexual reasons than his desire of following a particular philosophy, hence the suggestion this motto is an oblique reference to homosexuality.
+Atticus later moved to Athens as he had become an Epicurean – a form of Greek philosophy.
+He may have had other sexual reasons than his desire of following a particular philosophy, hence the Victorian suggestion this motto is a very oblique reference to homosexuality.

-Dr Paul Doherty has found papers in the Escorial archives which he published in his book, The Secret Life of Elizabeth I. In the BBC 2 documentary of the same name screened on 14th June 2006, Doherty tells of the documentary evidence regarding the identity of a young man who had been shipwrecked on the Spanish coast.
+Dr Paul Doherty has found papers in the Escorial archives which he published in his book, The Secret Life of Elizabeth I. In the BBC 2 documentary of the same name screened on 14th June 2006, Doherty tells of his finding the documentary evidence regarding the identity of a young man who had been shipwrecked on the Spanish coast.
 This young man was taken to the Spanish Court because he claimed his name was not Arthur Southron as appeared on his papers, but one Arthur Dudley.
-He also claimed he was the illegitimate son of Queen Elizabeth of England and her favourite, Robert Dudley.
-Philip II accepted his story and the young man was given an allowance by the Spanish king and a place at his Court.
-In reality this young man was a bird in a gilded cage.
+He claimed he was the illegitimate son of Queen Elizabeth of England and her favourite, Robert Dudley and was taken to Madrid where he was questioned by the Spanish king.
+Philip II accepted his story and the young man was given a generous allowance and a place at the Spanish Court.
+In reality this young man became a bird in a gilded cage.

-This is where the date on the miniature becomes significant.
+This is where the date on the miniature perhaps takes on more significance.

-Whether he was the illegitimate son of Elizabeth I, or someone who thought he could cash in on the strong gossip about a royal illegitimate child, we will never really know.
+Whether he was the illegitimate son of Elizabeth I, or someone who thought he could cash in on the strong rumours and gossip about a royal illegitimate child, we will never really know.

 The choice is yours.

-I am currently working on a book setting out my research behind my novel, The Truth of the Line, (see the Books page) which goes into much more detail regarding symbolism, the biographies and work of the artists the queen valued, the way imagery was used to promote status and will present more visual evidence for you to ponder on.
+I am currently working on a book setting out my research behind my novel, The Truth of the Line, (see the Books page) which goes into much more detail regarding symbolism, the biographies and work of the artists the queen valued, the way imagery was used to promote status and will present more visual evidence for consideration.